chetnashah/algonotes/BitwiseManipulation.md

 ## XOR operator

+Xor is just asking if the bits are different? then 1, if the bits are same, then 0.

 ## Operator precedence

 negation/tiled operators take precedence over shift operators `>>`, `<<`, take precedence over other and,or operators (`|`, `&`).